 Will the vaccines protect me from getting COVID-19?

 The COVID-19 vaccines that have been approved in the UK are effective at protecting against coronavirus.
 Two doses of the COVID-19 vaccine should give you good protection.
 Having a booster or third dose the vaccine will protect you against COVID-19 for longer.

 The vaccine may be less effective in some cancer patients.
 This might be because their immune systems are weaker due to treatment, such as from chemotherapy, radiotherapy or targeted therapies.
 More research is needed to fully understand why the vaccine is less effective in people with cancer.
-The vaccines do still give some protection against the virus and so it is important that people continue to have the vaccine.
+The vaccines do still give some protection against the virus and so it's important that people continue to have the vaccine.

-There is a chance you might still get or spread coronavirus even if you have the vaccine.
-This is why it is important to continue to act carefully and remain cautious.
+There's a chance you might still get or spread coronavirus even if you have the vaccine.
+This is why it's important to continue to act carefully and remain cautious.